Please note, I have written this based on my own personal fasting journey.

 - Headaches – headaches are one of the signs that your body is detoxing.
-Peppermint oil is great for headaches and remember those enemas if you’re getting lots of symptoms of toxin release.
+Golden ReLeaf is my number one go-to for headaches.
+Peppermint oil is also a great option and remember those enemas if you’re getting lots of symptoms of toxin release.

 - Weakness – Feeling generally tired/fatigued and weak in body.
 This will usually lift after the first 3 days along with other detox symptoms, which will likely greatly improve or disappear after the magic 3.

 - Vomiting/Diarrhea – More indication that your body is releasing.

 - Experiencing Flu-like symptoms can also be common.
 The Cold & Flu Nurture pack can help.